 Once the head is covered, try it on and make sure everything works well.
 It should not pinch or hurt your fingers, but it shouldn't be loose either.

 For the next step, we'll be jumping over to the body...

 Cut out the hand puppet pattern on outer fabric (velvet in this case) and on inner sleeve (muslin).
 The inner sleeve is important, as the muslin is smooth against your skin, absorbs sweat, etc. The front and back of the pattern should be slightly different - make sure you label the front as it will feel different if you put it on backwards.

-My advice is to look at this picture and get a feel for how the front and back are different, and make your own.
+My advice is to look at our patterns, get a feel for how the front and back are different, and make your own.
 Put your hand into the modern style (two fingers in the head) on a sheet of paper and trace that.
 It should feel snug but not tight.

 Step 12: Sew the Patterns Together